alokode/SwiftCodingTests/README.md

 # SwiftCodingTests

-For Swift Coding test preparations
+This is a repository for keeping the solutions for the Swift Coding tests questions which I have faced while attending interviews.